-In order to serve our students more efficiently, students must request a maintenance repair or work order request through the School Dude work order system.
+In order to serve our students more efficiently, students must submit a work order request through the School Dude work order system.
 Students have the ability to enter a work order request at any time.

 Once the request is submitted, it is sent to the Community Director for their approval.
 If the Community Director approves the request, it is then sent to Buildings and Grounds to be dispatched.
 Students will receive e-mail notification that the request has been received and when the work has been completed.